Josh Reynolds (rugby league)

-He previously played for the Canterbury-Bankstown Bulldogs and the Wests Tigers in the National Rugby League, and Hull FC in the English Super League, the former of which he reached two NRL Grand finals with.
-He played for New South Wales in the State of Origin series, Prime Minister's XIII and City Origin.
+He previously played for the Wests Tigers in the National Rugby League, and Hull F.C. in the English Super League.
+He has represented New South Wales in the State of Origin series, Prime Minister's XIII and City Origin.

 Background

 Reynolds was born in Sydney, New South Wales, Australia on 13 April 1989.
 He attended Clemton Park Public School and Marist College Kogarah.

 Playing career

-Reynolds played for the Illawarra Steelers in the Harold Matthews Cup and then the Canterbury team in the SG Ball competition before progressing to the Toyota Cup in 2008.
+Reynolds played for the St. George Dragons in the Harold Matthews Cup and then the Canterbury team in the SG Ball competition before progressing to the Toyota Cup in 2008.
 In 2008 and 2009, Reynolds played for Canterbury in the under 20s before moving onto the ranks of the New South Wales Cup.
 Reynolds was named Canterbury's 2010 NSW Cup player of the year as well as scoring two tries and kicking four goals, for a personal haul of 16 points, in their 24-12 grand final win over the Windsor Wolves.